 WHAT THEY DO

 The most important thing for a homeowner to know about termites is that annually, they cause more damage to structures than fires, earthquakes and hurricanes combined.
 Their sole purpose in life is to consume cellulose, a chief component of lumber.
 They will readily eat anything with cellulose, from cardboard to newspapers.
 It is not uncommon to find termites eating cardboard and paper products stored in attics and basements.
 A thorough inspection and home evaluation by a licensed termite professional is the first step in protecting your investment from these voracious pests.
-With proper termite control methods, we can make your home healthier and save and preserve your valuable documents and collectibles!
+With proper termite control methods, we can make your home healthier while saving your valuable documents and collectibles!

-TERMITES COMMONLY FOUND IN SOUTHERN CALIFORNIA
+COMMON TERMITES IN SOUTHERN CALIFORNIA

 It’s common to have termites for a while before you ever see them.
 But when you do see them, they are usually dark to reddish brown winged termites from the reproductive caste.
 Their wings extend longer than their bodies by about 1/8 to 1/4 inches.